 Next, determine your OKR cycle (also known as the OKR timeline or cadence), which is the period in which OKRs are set, communicated, executed, monitored, and optimized.
 There are quarterly and annual OKR cycles, as well as cadences customized to a company’s unique workflow.
 Not sure where to start?
 Get a deep dive in choosing and setting the right OKR cycle for your company and set yourself up for success.

-At this point, you might consider choosing an OKR software with the tools to help manage OKRs for the best possible results.
-The right OKR software can help simplify, streamline, and support your OKR implementation by enabling you to:
+At this point, you might consider choosing an OKR software to streamline your OKR implementation plan for the best possible results.
+The right OKR software can help simplify, streamline, and support you throughout all OKR implementation steps by enabling you to:

 - Write, implement, manage, and update OKRs at the company, team, and individual levels